nf-core/website/markdown/usage/tutorials/step_by_step_institutional_profile.md

 #### executor scope

-The executor scope allows the use of further executor _specific_ options that are inbuilt into Nextflow.
-You should check the [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html#scope-executor) to see what options are available for your respective scheduler 🔀.
+ 🔀 The executor scope allows the use of further executor _specific_ options that are inbuilt into Nextflow.
+You should check the [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html#scope-executor) to see what options are available for your respective scheduler.

 One sometimes useful option for smaller clusters with less sophisticated fair-use management is the `queueSize` directive.
 This allows you to specify the maximum number of jobs of a given Nextflow run can submit in parallel at any one time.
 So to prevent Nextflow from swamping a (small) cluster thousands of jobs at once and blocking the cluster for other users 😱, you can limit this as follows: